Anti-bullying advocate: Sexting / Bullying / Cyberbullying

 - Victims of digital dating violence

-Her ex-boyfriend had forwarded it to everyone in his contact list and by the next week, it had circulated throughout three local schools, four middle schools, and five elementary schools.
+When Allyson Pereira was 16 in high school, she sent a naked picture of herself to her boyfriend, which went viral.
+Her ex-boyfriend forwarded it to everyone on his contact list, and by the next week, it had circulated throughout three local schools, four middle schools, and five elementary schools.

 She was scared to go to school and anywhere public.